BlackWasp

 Initialising a Two-Dimensional Array

 With tabular data, the initialisation of the array variables can require many lines of code.
-Again, an initialisation method is available to minimise the code required.
-Each row of the table is initialised with a comma-separated list of values within a pair of braces.
-These rows are then also comma-separated and surrounded by a further pair of braces.
+Again, an initialisation method is available to minimise coding.
+Each row of the table is initialised with a comma-separated list of values within braces.
+The rows are also comma-separated and surrounded by a further pair of braces.
 The following example shows this in action, initialising the entire table from the previous section.
-The code is separated into several lines for readability.
-Note the use of the commas in the declaration to warn the compiler that two dimensions are in use.

 {"Apple", "Banana", "Clementine", "Damson"},